autonity/docs.autonity.org/concepts/system-model/index.md

 Contract Account's: deployed smart contracts are also account objects.
 However, while these accounts have a balance, they are initialised with code and do not have an associated private key.
 As opposed to EOA's, interactions with a contract account are governed by its EVM code.
 Such code is either triggered by transactions from EOA's or message calls from other contract accounts.
 A contract account can call other contracts by [message calls](/concepts/system-model/#message-call), but such message calls are not signed by a private key.

-Contract accounts native to an Autonity system are described in [Autonity Protocol Contract](/concepts/architecture/#autonity-protocol-contract) and [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).
+Contract accounts native to an Autonity system are described in the Architecture concept, [Protocol contracts](/concepts/architecture/#protocol-contracts).

 #### References